 The decline in tiller number at flowering is likely due to the mortality of tillers produced later in crop growth.
 Despite higher tiller counts associated with increased planting density, these did not fully offset the reduction in plant population per unit area.
 Consequently, a higher number of hills per square meter resulted in a greater total number of tillers per unit area due to more efficient resource utilization.
 Increased nitrogen availability, which plays a crucial role in cell division, was associated with higher tiller numbers, as noted by Jahan et al. (2022).
-The average number of tillers increased linearly up to panicle initiation but slightly declined at flowering, potentially due to self-thinning, resource constraints, or intra-plant competition, as discussed by Zhu et al. (2023a).
+The average number of tillers increased linearly up to panicle initiation but slightly declined at flowering, potentially due to self-thinning, resource constraints, or intra-plant competition, as discussed by Zhu et al. (2023).

-he interaction between rice varieties and agronomic management techniques did not show significant effects on the number of tillers per square meter.
+The interaction between rice varieties and agronomic management techniques did not show significant effects on the number of tillers per square meter.
 This suggests that while individual factors like variety and management practices significantly impact tiller numbers, their combined effects do not interact in a manner that alters the overall tillering pattern significantly.
-The interaction effect of varieties and agronomic management techniques on the number of tillers m-2 was found to be non-significant.

 Table 2 Dry matter production, Days to 50 % Flowering and Days to maturity of rice varieties as influenced by Agronomic management of overaged seedlings during Kharif 2022-23